2023 Pet Funeral Situation in Japan

 Many people feel great stress at the death of a beloved pet.
 Even if they do not, the death of a pet makes them sad.
 Therefore, many people feel that they want their pets to stay with them forever and place all of their remains in an urn as a memento at home.

 A portable memorial is a form of memorial in which a portion of the remains places in an urn and placed on a Buddhist altar.
 Some urns are designed to be used as room decorations, so some families place the urn in a corner of their living room and feel that their beloved pet is always there.

-    The diamond funeral has recently gained attention and is considered to be the most beautiful funeral service and handmade memorial service in the world.
+The diamond funeral has recently gained attention and is considered the most beautiful and handmade memorial service in the world.
 Let's take a look at what a diamond funeral is all about.

-    A diamond funeral is a funeral in which a portion of the ashes of a pet is turned into a diamond.
+A diamond funeral is a funeral in which a portion of a pet's ashes is turned into a diamond.
 They are also called memorial diamonds because they are created from the pet's remains.

 LONITÉ™, the premier manufacturer of memorial diamonds(cremation diamonds), refines the carbon extracted from pet remains to nearly 100% purity and produces the memorial diamonds (cremation diamonds) in a device that replicates the same environment as natural diamonds grow.

 LONITÉ™ cremation diamonds have the same brilliance and characteristics as natural diamonds.
 Moreover, since the diamonds are made from your beloved pet's remains/ashes, and the hair of your cats or dogs, the cremation diamonds will make you feel like your pet is still there accompanying you.
 Therefore, the sparkle of the cremation diamond is as beautiful as if your pet was shining.